carla-simulator/ros-bridge/README.md

 # Waypoint calculation

 To make use of the Carla waypoint calculation a ROS Node is available to get waypoints.
 You can find further documentation [here](carla_waypoint_publisher/README.md).

-# ROSBAG recording (not yet tested)

-The carla_ros_bridge could also be used to record all published topics into a rosbag:

-    roslaunch carla_ros_bridge client_with_rviz.launch rosbag_fname:=/tmp/save_session.bag

-This command will create a rosbag /tmp/save_session.bag

-You can of course also use rosbag record to do the same, but using the ros_bridge to do the recording you have the guarentee that all the message are saved without small desynchronization that could occurs when using *rosbag record* in an other process.

 # Troubleshooting